A New Effective Potential for Deuteron: Results and Discussions

-The ground state wave functions of deuteron $u_{0}(r)$, $u(r)$ and $\omega(r)$ are plotted in Fig. (2).
-At the short ranges, the wave function is dropped rapidly due to the hard core.
+The ground state wave function of deuteron $U_{0}(r)$ (400X magnification) is plotted in Fig. (3).
+At the short ranges, the wave function is dropped rapidly due to the repulsive core.
 The peak of the wave function is located at the intermediate range, near the edge of the well.
 It is the evidence of a weakly bound state within the potential well.
 Ultimately, the wave function decreases at the long ranges gradually.

+The wave function peak radius $R_{M}$ is surprisingly proportional with the saddle point radius $R_{S}$ of the $V_{-}(r)$ (Fig. (4)).
+We fit a line on the resulted data as,

+This means regardless of value of $R_{M}$, the maximum probability of the presence of particles takes place near the well edge where the potential concavity sign is changed.

-Let us now compare the new potential $V_{1}(r)$ (created by superpotential) with $V_{eff}(r)$ (created by OPEP).
-It is clear that the $V_{1}(r)$ has two more parts than $V_{eff}(r)$, as follows,
+Let us now compare the new potential $V_{-}(r)$ (created by the superpotential) with $V_{U}(r)$ (created by the OPEP).
+It is clear that $V_{-}(r)$ contains two more terms than $V_{U}(r)$, as follows,

-The first part is due to Coulomb potential and the second part is related two-pion exchange potential.
-It should be noted that these terms are not added to potential $V_{1}(r)$ by hand but are produced by superpotential.
-Since AB$<$0, the Coulomb part implies an electromagnetic attraction between proton and neutron.
-This may seem strange.
-Nevertheless, with a closer look at the proton and neutron, we recall these two particles have internal structures and are contained charge particles (quarks).
-Although, this fact is negligible at long ranges, the effect of the internal structure is important at shorter distances.
-As a result, the positively charged proton attracts the neutral neutron just like the charged balloon absorbs the neutral wall.
+The first one is due to Coulomb potential and the second term is related two-pion exchange potential.
+It should be noted that these terms do not add to $V_{-}(r)$ by hand but are produced by the superpotential.
+Since $2A(L+1)>$0, the Coulomb term implies an electric dipole moment (EDM) for deuteron \cite{PhysRevD101086009}.
+A permanent deuteron EDM can arise, because a CP-violating neutron-proton interaction can induce a small $^{13}P_{1}$ admixture in the deuteron wave function, which should be considered.
+As seen from Fig. (3), although this fact is more prominent at the shorter distances, this term has negligible contribution than the other components of the potential.
+Therefore, it is not significant impact in the practical applications at low energies.